BNL-DAQ-LDRD/NeuralCompression_v2/README.md

 _"Fast 2D Bicephalous Convolutional Autoencoder for Compressing 3D Time Projection Chamber Data"_
 accepted to the "9th International Workshop on Data Analysis and Reduction for Big Scientific Data" ([DRBSD9](https://drbsd.github.io/))

+## Setup running environment

+Create the conda environment with the `yaml` file provided by running
+> `conda env create -f contrib/environment.yaml`

+Activate the environment by running
+> `conda activate neuralcompress2`

 ## Data
 We uploaded the data to [Zenodo](https://zenodo.org/records/10028587).